mavryk-network/mavryk-protocol/src/kernel_sdk/mock/README.md

-Mock runtime provides a host that can used in integration & unit testing of kernels for Tezos Smart Rollups.
+Mock runtime provides a host that can used in integration & unit testing of kernels for Mavryk Smart Rollups.

 To do so, [`MockHost`] implements the [`SmartRollupCore`] trait - allowing it to be passed as an argument to any function, where the argument is